ronangunning100/StatML_BioInfoSys/README.md

 # EECSE6690
 Statistical Machine Learning for Biological and Information Systems

 This repo contains my work from the aforementioned course.
+In particular, it contains the final project of this course in which I and a project partner replicate, refine, and improve ML models for predicting human behavior from smartphone intertial sensor data.

 A description of the course can be seen below taken from the syllabus.

 Ongoing advancements in information systems as well as the emerging revolution in microbiology and medicine are creating a deluge of data, whose